Historical Thriller: Jewish Boxers KO’d U.S. Nazis in 1930’s

 Leslie K. Barry’s novel reveals the little-known true story of Jewish boxers recruited by the mob and the FBI to fight American fascists during the Great Depression; The times it describes are shockingly relevant today

 /EIN News/ -- New York, NY, Oct.
-06, 2020 (GLOBE NEWSWIRE) -- Newark Minutemen by Leslie K. Barry, was released by Morgan James Publishing today, according to Barry's representative Thougt Gang Media.
+06, 2020 (GLOBE NEWSWIRE) -- Newark Minutemen by Leslie K. Barry, was released by Morgan James Publishing today.
 The historical novel is based on the incredible true story from the 1930s about a Jewish boxer who goes undercover for the mob and FBI to fight fascism in New Jersey during the Great Depression.
 This is not a WW2 story.
 It comes well before, on American soil, and it reveals a little known passage of U.S. history.
 How many know about the Nazi uniformed brigades who goose-stepped down New York Ave?
 Or the Hitler Youth camps that indoctrinated German-American children in the Catskills and Long Island?
 It’s a surprisingly timely story as intolerance and totalitarianism are surging around the globe again, and democracy everywhere is under assault.

 The novel takes place at a time when many remained in denial, and Hitler’s fanatics could brashly goose-step down American streets waving twin Swastika and U.S. flags, led by German born Fuhrer Fritz Kuhn.
 The Newark Minutemen were a resistance movement of Jewish boxers who rose up to fight this German-American Nazi shadow party, the racial divide they were creating, and perhaps the greatest enemy of all, American complacency against looming evil.

-Newark Minutemen’s feature film rights have been optioned by Fullwell 73, the independent production company behind The Late Late Show with James Corden and Auschwitz in Color.
+Newark Minutemen’s feature film rights have been optioned by Fulwell 73, the independent production company behind The Late Late Show with James Corden and Auschwitz in Color.

 Newark Minutemen by Leslie K. Barry.
 Morgan James Publishing.
 366 pages.